garvincasimir/elasticsearch-kubernetes/README.md

 ```

 ### Scaling
-When scaling the master nodes remember to change the [mininum master nodes](https://www.elastic.co/guide/en/elasticsearch/guide/1.x/_important_configuration_changes.html#_minimum_master_nodes) setting to a suitable value.
+When scaling the master nodes remember to change the [minimum master nodes](https://www.elastic.co/guide/en/elasticsearch/guide/1.x/_important_configuration_changes.html#_minimum_master_nodes) setting to a suitable value.
 New nodes will join the cluster automatically.

 If you need to scale compute and storage separately consider adding a Deployment controller for Elasticsearch [coordinating only nodes](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-node.html#coordinating-only-node).